DanGraham23/MeetUp/README.md

 - Dark mode/Light mode toggle, persisted in local storage and uses browser preference as default
 - Calendar on dashboard to display user events
 - Modal form to schedule meetings with other users
-- Settings page is filled out with current user details
+- Settings page to view and update user information
-- Friends list displays current friends
+- Friends list displays current friends with option to remove

 ---- Todo ----

 Calendar:
 - Popover with event information and option to remove event
 - Correctly store event from API in context to display on calendar

-Settings:
-- Connect to update API endpoint and check if user password matches current password

-Friends:
-- Option to remove friend + connect to API

 Schedule Meeting Modal:
 - Option to pick a friend to add to meeting + connect to API